 Fortunately, Custodia Financial realized that this significant form of retirement plan leakage is entirely preventable.

-By insuring a 401(k) loan through a simple loan insurance program such as Retirement Loan Eraser, the loan is automatically repaid in the event of involuntary job loss or disability.
+By insuring a 401k loan through a simple loan insurance program such as Retirement Loan Eraser, the loan is automatically repaid in the event of death or disability.
+In the event of involuntary job loss, RLE repays the loan while the participant looks for another job.
 Borrowers “keep their balance” and continue to enjoy decades of compounding in their accounts.

 Ask your employer or retirement plan provider about Retirement Loan Eraser or contact us.